G2048/AudioTools/README.md

 - [ ] Add TTS
 - [ ] Add the Whisper Transcriber Microservice
 - [ ] Add Sender Telegram microservice
+- [ ] Rewrite the UI in Vue
+- [ ] Separate the UI from the microservices
+- [ ] Create backend api
+- [ ] Add microservices for authorization

 ## Contributing